 Padding an insurance claim

-Policyholders or service providers may inflate the cost of repairs, medical bills or replacement items in hopes of receiving extra money.
+- How it works.
+Policyholders or service providers inflate the repair costs, medical bills or replacement items in hopes of getting extra money.

 Claims for pre-existing damage